taniaortiz0/taniaortiz0/README.md

 #### BBA Cybersecurity Undergraduate Student

-- I like all things data and cybersecurity with interests in FinTech, Cyberspace, and Supply Chain & Logistics
+- I like all things data and cybersecurity with interests in FinTech, Supply Chain & Logistics, and CyberSpace
 - I write articles about FinTech

 🔗 **Profile** [**LinkedIn**](https://www.linkedin.com/in/tania-ortiz1) | **Blog** [**Medium**](https://medium.com/@bytayo)